State of the conversation

 21st century conversations

-Welcome to the era of the conversational interface.
+Welcome to the era of the conversational user interface.
 It’s not the next app killer, but CI looks to be the primary interface that much of the world will interact with in the foreseeable future.

 For the uninitiated, CI is an interface design focused around “chatting” with either real humans or bots.
 As AI lives up to its intelligence moniker, experiences with bots will feel more and more like a natural conversation.